kp7742/SMS-Verification-Fix/README.md

 .......... *Done*

 # *_Note:_*
-1. This Patch Works On WhatsApp v2.16.66
+1. This Patch Diffrent For Each WhatsApp Version.
 2. Please Give Me Credit If You Publish Your Mod.